AP Analysis: Success in March tied to NBA-caliber talent

 It's not only the Wildcats who might need to adjust.

-Even programs like Michigan and UConn, which tend to keep players around longer, haven't shied away from the realities of college basketball in the 2000s: one-and-dones drastically improve your outlook, like it or not.
+Even programs like Michigan and UConn, which tend to keep players around longer, haven't shied away from the realities of college basketball in the 2000s: one-and-dones drastically improve teams' outlooks, like it or not.

 "We've never said we're not going to take a one-and-done guy," said Wolverines coach John Beilein, who leads a program that, in many ways, wrote the first chapter of the book on modern basketball when the Fab Five came through in the early 1990s.
 "But at the same time, we're going to be very open with a young man, that if you're coming, this is a destination.
 This is not a stopover."